Narration Change Class 9 Examples and Exercises

 Indirect: I said that I should buy a book that day.

-Interrogative Sentence Narration Change Class 9.
+Interrogative Sentences Narration Change Class 9 Rules and Examples

 Go through the following Examples of Questions/Interrogative Sentences in the sentences from Direct to Indirect Speech.